risawitama/verbose-potato/README.md

-## How many apples grow on a tree?
-All of them!
+## Why are graveyards so noisy?
+Because of all the coffin.